How to Decorate a Christmas Tree in Red and White

 A tree skirt goes around the centre of a Christmas tree as a circular base and comes in numerous fabrics, colours and designs.

-For a white and red tree, we love faux fur tree skirts as they compliment the style perfectly.
+For a white and red tree, we love faux fur tree skirts as they complement the style perfectly.

 To choose a tree skirt, pick one that matches the fabrics and style of your Christmas tree and that ties in with the other fabrics in the room.